Affiliate links on Android Authority may earn us a commission. Learn more.

 Why do Facebook accounts get cloned?

-Other cloners are more daring, and try to get your Facebook contacts to click on a link, where a malicious website will inject a virus into their system.
+Other cloners are more daring and try to get your Facebook contacts to click on a link, where a malicious website will inject a virus into their system.
 This malicious code may be ransomware, which will freeze your computer until you pay the demanded amount.
-And still others want your friends’ information so they can expand their pool of possible victims.
-One thing is for sure: A stranger impersonating you on Facebook is never going to have your best interests at heart.
+Others want your friends’ information so they can expand their pool of possible victims.
+One thing is for sure: A stranger impersonating you on Facebook will never have your best interests at heart.

 How do I know if someone cloned my Facebook account?

 Many people find out their Facebook account has been cloned when they start receiving messages, emails, and even phone calls from people on their friends list telling them something seems strange about their recent posts.
-People may even ask if you are OK and if you received the money they sent you, if they received a fake message asking for money and claiming you were in a jam of some kind.
+People may even ask if you are OK and if you received the money they sent you if they’ve already been swindled unknowingly.

 Other details might be wrong as well.
-If you don’t post your birthday (many people don’t), they may have one posted and it may be wrong.
+If you don’t post your birthday like many people, they may have one posted, which may be wrong.
 But using your photo on a profile with your name is enough to go on to suspect someone of fraud.
 You should contact Facebook immediately.
-You should also log out of Facebook on all your devices, and then log back in and change your password to one you have never used before.
+You should also log out of Facebook on all your devices, then log back in and change your password to one you have never used before.
 While you are doing that, take the time to change your privacy settings so nothing is set to Public.